 Metro M4 is useful to get around in the Asian Side.
 It provides access to most popular shopping malls or neighborhoods on the Asian Side of Istanbul.

 Marmaray has been operating for the last few years.
 It’s an excellent vehicle to cross the Bosphorus.
 You may travel from European Side to Asian Side or vise versa.

 In order to cross the Bosphorus (in the direction of Kadikoy or Uskudar on the Asian Side) Ferry is considered as the best vehicle for tourists.
 Because it provides a great view of the Bosphorus.
 Duration of ferry journey is 20 minutes.
 However if you want to go faster, Marmaray would be really helpful.
 Because it takes only 8 minutes.

 Marmaray line has been recently extended.
 It now crosses the Istanbul from one side to another.
-It starts from GEBZE which is literally out of Istanbul on the Eastern side and goes as far as to HALKALI, the far end of European side.
+It starts from GEBZE on the Asian side and goes as far as to HALKALI, the far end of European side.